fedora-infra/fedimg/docs/services/ec2.md

     subsequently destroyed.

 4. The volume snapshot is used to register the image as an AMI.
-Images are registered with both standard and GP2 volume types, as well as with both paravirtual and HVM virtualization.
+Images are registered with GP2 volume type, as well as with both paravirtual and HVM virtualization.

 5. The utility instance is shut down, and a test instance is started,